 Premature closure is allowed only in the following situations:

-In order to transfer the SSY account from a post office to a bank, follow these instructions:
+To transfer the SSY account from a post office to a bank, follow these instructions:

 The balance in the SSY can be transferred anywhere in India – from or to post offices, from or to banks, and between post offices and banks free of cost.
 This can be done upon furnishing proof of a change of residence of either the guardian or the girl child.
 Under any other circumstance, such a transfer can be made by paying a fee of Rs 100.